How a rideshare subscription changed how I get around

 - No more app-switching

 Instead of switching between the two rideshare apps as I used to, I only choose Lyft — because I’ve already paid to use it.
-Over the past couple weeks, I haven’t even opened Uber.
-At the beginning of the month, I even moved the Uber app onto the second screen of my iPhone so I wouldn’t accidentally order a ride out of habit.
+At the beginning of the month, I moved the Lyft app to my first screen on my iPhone so it was front and center when I went to order a ride.

 - I plan ahead and complement rideshare with public transportation